 Fly Fishing the Guadalupe River

 The Guadalupe River is about 50 miles South of Austin and a great rainbow trout destination during the stocking season.
-It’s also one of the better places to fish for bass.
+It’s also one of the better places to fish for bass and just and overall amazing place.
 You can rent canoes, float trips, wader river access, or pony up for a guided trip.
-I’m zero for two trying it on my own on catching fish, but I did navigate my kayak and a canoe full of buddies down some rought white water in the early spring.
-This is a great place and I can’t wait to go back.
+There is more information about fishing this river on our Texas Hill Country Website.

 This state park is located about 30 miles from the SW edge of Austin.
 It a breathtaking view, hiking, and camp ground.
 The rock water fall formation can be fished and hiked if the water isn’t moving.
 I’ve pulled out a lot of small bass in the pools.
 There is a big pond at the bottom of the falls, and I’ve seen some BIG gars or carp, but never landed one.
 As a state park, you can fish without a license for the park fee.
 One of my favorite spots in the hill county, and it’s short drive from Austin.
 The only reason Mansfield dam beats in on this list, the bass are nice 2+ lbs at the dam.
 The bass at the falls are typically under keeper size.